gode-ting/LoanBroaker/docs/BankCreation.md

 A queue binds to the exchange with a routing key K When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R

+Use cases:

+* Direct (near real-time) messages to individual players in an MMO game
+* Delivering notifications to specific geographic locations (for example, points of sale)
+* Distributing tasks between multiple instances of the same application all having the same function, for example, image processors
+* Passing data between workflow steps, each having an identifier (also consider using headers exchange)
+* Delivering notifications to individual software services in the network

 So if both producer and consumer is using same routing key, a direct exchange will happen.

 **Fanout Exchange**